Sherani District: History

+The Shirani tribe lived for centuries in the frontier region that is now divided between Pakistan and Afghanistan.
+Qais Abdul Rashid (575-661 A.D.), who is believed to be one of the progenitors of the Pashtuns, lived in the Sulaiman Mountains.

-The Shirani tribe, traditionally noted for their independence and martial culture, long maintained a high degree of autonomy in the frontier regions of what are now Pakistan and Afghanistan.
-For centuries, the tribe resisted external authority, preserving its internal socio-political structures and customary leadership despite pressures from neighbouring polities and successive state formations.
-This autonomy persisted until the late 19th century, when British colonial expansion reached the tribal areas.
-In the winter of 1890, the British undertook the Khiderzai Expedition, a military campaign intended to bring the Sherani under formal colonial control and secure the strategic frontier.
-Following the expedition, Sherani territory was incorporated into the broader framework of British administrative governance in the region.
+Outside rulers had little control over the Shirani for much of their history.
+This changed in the late 19th century, as the British Empire expanded into the region.
+In the winter of 1890, British forces carried out the Khiderzai Expedition, a military campaign aimed at bringing the Shirani under colonial authority and securing the frontier.
+After the campaign, Shirani territory was brought into the British administrative system.

 Mountstuart Elphinstone (1779–1859), a Scottish statesman and historian associated with the British government of India, visited the region in the early 19th century and said that the Shiranis were led by a "Neeka" who received an annual tax of one lamb and one calf from those who owned such animals.
-The Neeka functioned as both a judge and a commander-in-chief, with his authority believed to be derived from the conviction that he was "Under the immediate guidance and protection of providence."
+The Neeka functioned as both a judge and a commander-in-chief, with his authority believed to be derived from the conviction that he was "under the immediate guidance and protection of providence."

 British occupation

-The occupation of Apozai by the British Empire took place on 31 October 1890.
-By 13 November, all the principal points in Sherani were occupied.
+The occupation of Appozai by the British Empire took place on 31 October 1890.
+By 13 November, all the principal points in Shirani were occupied.
 At Karama, a grand inquest was held into the conduct of the tribe and fines imposed, and the proceedings were terminated by a Durbar, at which the submission of the tribe was formally received and rewards conferred upon the deserving.